Carcinogenicity of extremely low-frequency magnetic fields: A systematic review of animal studies

 "outcomes": [

-"Co-carcinogenicity (MFs combined with other agents)",
+"co-carcinogenicity (in combination with other agents)",

-"Risk of bias / methodological quality",
+"risk of bias / methodological quality"

 ],

-"main_findings": "Across 54 eligible animal studies, the review reports very little evidence that ELF magnetic fields alone are carcinogenic.
-Evidence regarding co-carcinogenicity (ELF MFs combined with other agents) is described as inconclusive, and a clear indication of publication bias was observed.",
+"main_findings": "Fifty-four eligible animal studies were identified.
+Overall, the review found very little evidence that ELF magnetic fields alone are carcinogenic, while evidence for co-carcinogenicity (ELF MFs combined with other agents) was inconclusive.
+A clear indication of publication bias was observed.",

 "effect_direction": "mixed",